 - Number of link acquisitions

 - Frequency of new, original published content, and more

 As you can see, all of these factors play a role in determining a suitable pricing model for a company’s SEO needs.
 A general rule of thumb is the larger the business, the more expensive the SEO.

-But more importantly, SEO companies need to specifically tailor their services to a company’s immediate needs, meaning some of the aforementioned pricing model factors need to be prioritized over others.
+But more importantly, choose an SEO agency that will specifically tailor their services to a company’s immediate needs, meaning some of the aforementioned pricing model factors need to be prioritized over others.
 Here is a general breakdown of what you can expect to pay for sufficient SEO services, depending on the size of your business: